- Security & Screening

 Timber surfaces exposed to the weather must be sealed using a minimum of two coats of paint, varnish or sealer on both faces and edges top to bottom.
 Timber finishes should be regularly checked and maintained in order to prevent timber decay.

-Frequency of cleaning will depend on environmental conditions such as proximity to the ocean and industrial areas.
-As a general guide, glass should be cleaned at least quarterly stays, as this will affect their operation.
+The frequency of cleaning will depend on environmental conditions such as proximity to the ocean or industrial areas.
+As a general guide, glass should be cleaned at least quarterly.